khurrumsaleem/pynuctran/README.md

 ## Summary of the Method

 <div align="justify">
 A transmutation process involves the removal of a nuclide from a system.
 Then it leads to the creation of another daughter nuclide.
 For instance, the decay of U-238 into Th-234 involves removing U-238 from the system via alpha decay, which in fact mutating the U-238 nucleus into Th-234.
 In reality, such a transmutation process occur at a certain rate, Λ. PyNUCTRAN works by first accumulating the removal parameters from the user.
 The removal parameters include the rate, parent isotope and the daughter isotope(s).
 Practically, any number of removals can be added to PyNUCTRAN.
-Next, PyNUCTRAN prepares the removal probability (RP) table that stores the probability of various transmutation processes to occur.
-The RP-table boosts the computational speed by substantially reducing flops since the probabilities are pre-calculated before the simulation.
+Next, PyNUCTRAN prepares the transfer matrix, <b>A</b>, that stores the probabilities of various transmutations from one species to another.
 </br></br>
 </div>